zeljkoobrenovic/grounded-architecture/_posts/2023-05-11-value-based-strategy.md

 <br>
-## Creating Technology Ecosystem For Business Success
+## Creating a Technology Ecosystem for Business Success

 By **embedding these principles into IT architecture**, enterprises can create a technology ecosystem that contributes directly to business success.